Evangelical Covenant Church: Stance on same-sex marriage

 The ECC officially excludes same-sex marriage from its theology and practice.
 The ECC's 1996 resolution adopted by the Covenant Annual Meeting entitled "Resolution on Human Sexuality" represents the ongoing consensus position of the ECC.
 The resolution upholds "celibacy, the state of abstaining (outside of marriage) in singleness, and heterosexual relations as the Christian standard".
 Additionally, the ECC does not permit ministers to perform same-sex marriages.

 The ECC, though, has been a pioneer among evangelical denominations with regard to its commitment to engagement with the LGBT community.
 In 2018, the ECC launched Embrace, a suite of human sexuality discipleship resources and learning experiences which are in harmony with the adopted position of the ECC.
-A special emphasis of Embrace is equipping ECC churches and individuals to flourish in love for LGBT individuals and communities.
+A special emphasis of Embrace is equipping ECC churches and individuals to "flourish in love" for LGBT individuals and communities.

 The ECC does allow ministers to exercise pastoral discretion by attending a same-sex marriage ceremony.
-One congregation in Portland, OR developed differing all-inclusive policy statements, prompting the ECC to remove that congregation in 2015.
+One congregation in Portland, Oregon, developed differing all-inclusive policy statements, prompting the ECC to remove that congregation in 2015.
 Moreover, some individuals affiliated with Covenant congregations have organized to advocate for more inclusive national policies.

 At the June 2019 annual meeting of the ECC, First Covenant Church of Minneapolis was dismissed from the ECC's roster of churches after being deemed out of harmony with regard to its position on human sexuality and pastoral credentialing after a vote for involuntary dismissal by delegates surpassed a two-thirds supermajority.
 Delegates also surpassed a two-thirds supermajority in removing the ordination standing of two pastors who contravened the ECC's communally discerned position on human sexuality.